jonathan-warkentine/password-generator/README.md

 If the user attempts to generate a password *without* uppercase, lowercase, symbols, or numbers, an error alert notifies the user that at least one option must be selected.

 ## Features
-Most of the password generating apps I've seen use window prompts, confirmations, and alerts, which I find incredibly tacky.
+Most of the password generating apps I've seen use window prompts, confirmations, and alerts, which seem painful and tedious to have to use.
+Additionally, manually entering the digits for the length of password that you want, or else clicking up and down through the HTML type "number" input, seems a lot less smooth than clicking once on a slider and dragging it where you'd like to go.

+The app is also responsive, adapting for viewing on mobile devices.

 ## Tests
 If the user attempts to copy the password by clicking *before* a password has been generated, the copy-by-clicking mechanism is short circuited and nothing happens.